runtimeverification/haskell-backend/docs/2019-12-16-Question-Mark-Variables-With-Ensures.md

 We also propose the corresponding K frontend syntax to define some of these behaviors.

+### K-Frontend Syntax Proposal

+Currently, the K frontend uses the keyword `rule` to mean both rewrite (semantic) step axioms and equations for functions.
+As we have seen above, these two cases are treated differently, but to distinguish them, one needs to go back to where the PL constructs or functions are declared, often in a syntax module that is far away from the rules.
+In addition, it can be confusing when the same rule keyword yields completely different encodings when translated to backend.
+Therefore, we propose to
+1. throw a deprecation warning for using `rule` to declare equations; and
+2. define a new front-end syntax `eq LHS == RHS` for defining equations.

+This is also an effort towards the goal of writing explicitly KORE patterns in the frontend.

 ### Implementation concerns

 Except for the `fresh` variants (Example B), none of the other are currently